-- Outcome: Efficient and effective services to clients to ensure clients are not at risk of losing certification. - Strategy A.1.1: Work jointly with the Division of Medicaid in the development and/or enhancement of automated systems.
+Outcome: Efficient and effective services to participants to ensure participants are not at risk of losing certification.

+Strategy A.1.1: Work jointly with the Division of Medicaid in the development and/or enhancement of automated systems.

-Output: Attend meetings with Medicaid regarding system changes.Output: Monitor reports generated by automated systems to ensure systems provide efficient and effective data.
+- Output: Attend meetings with Medicaid regarding system changes. - Output: Monitor reports generated by automated systems to ensure systems provide efficient and effective data.